jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

 * Domain Driven Design
 * Model-View-Controller or Model-View-Presenter
 * Test Driven Design
-* Combination of above and other best practices
+* Combination of above; and
+* other best practices

 In any case, it is specific to your domain, and requires expertise to build.
 The better the architecture, the easier it is then to plan its construction.